 - Mavyret (glecaprevir/pibrentasvir) for all types

-Side effects are rare but may include mild fatigue or headaches.
-The treatment length varies based on the virus type and liver damage.
-Patients on ribavirin must use contraception during and after treatment due to risks to unborn children.
+It rarely happens, but using this may lead to mild tiredness or mild headaches.
+The length of the treatment depends on the virus and liver damage.
+Anyone taking ribavirin must use contraception during treatment and afterwards, due to risks to unborn children.

 Lifestyle Changes to Aid Recovery